jmsalvador2395/svm/README.md

 # The SVM Classifier.

-This is an implementation of the SVM classifier
+This is an implementation of the SVM classifier on the MNIST dataset
 \
 \
 Use [this](https://www.robots.ox.ac.uk/~az/lectures/ml/lect2.pdf) resource for a brief introduction